 - 1. Initial appointment to positions shall be made at the entrance rate for the class except as approved by the County Manager or designee. - a.
 Upon initial appointment to the County position, an employee shall serve a probationary period.
-The probationary period will normally be 1,040 hours worked but may not be less than 520 hours worked nor longer than 2,080 hours worked as determined by the Department Head.
-The Department Head may extend the probationary period in intervals of 520 hours.
-An employee's probation may not be extended more than twice.
-The County will advise the Association when employees' probationary periods are completed and/or if the probationary period has been extended.

-- The total number of employees of the department and the total number of employees of each classification within the department shall be determined by the budgetary process.
+The probationary period will be a minimum of 520 hours worked but no longer than 2080 hours worked as determined by the department head. - 2.
+The total number of employees of a department and the total number of employees of each classification within any department shall be determined by the budgetary process.
 The initial classification of positions shall be as contained in the current County classification list along with any subsequent amendments thereto. - 3.
-When a former employee is rehired after a break in service of no more than one (1) year from the date of separation, to a position in the same class held at the time of separation, he/she may be paid at, or below, the same hourly rate, including across the board schedule adjustments provided by this Agreement, he/she held at the time of separation. - 4.
-When an employee is promoted, he/she shall be entitled to a four percent (4%) salary increase or the minimum rate of the salary schedule to which the employee is promoted, whichever is greater. - a.
+When a former employee is rehired after a break in service of no more

+- than one (1) year from the date of separation, to a position in the same class held at the time of separation, he/she may be paid at, or below, the salary he/she held at the time of separation. - 4.
+When an employee is promoted, he/she shall be entitled to a four percent (4%) salary increase or the minimum rate of the salary schedule to which the employee is promoted, whichever is greater; less any required PERS adjustments.
+Any exception may be approved by the County Manager or designee upon written justification. - a.
 A promoted employee shall serve a qualifying period.
-The qualifying period will normally be 1,040 hours worked but may not be less than 520 hours worked nor longer than 2,080 hours worked as determined by the Department Head.
+The qualifying period will normally be 1,040 hours worked but may not be less than 520 hours worked nor longer than 2,080 hours worked as determined by the department head.
 At the conclusion of the qualifying period, the employee shall be given a performance evaluation.
 Based on the evaluation, the employee will either be accepted or rejected for the position.
-If rejected, every effort will be made to place the employee in his/her previous or another County position for which he/she qualifies.
-If such a placement is not possible and termination of his/her employment is recommended, the employee will be given at least three (3) weeks' notice of his/her termination.
-The employee retains the right of appeal under the terms of Article 11 of this Agreement. - b.
-An employee appointed into the title of Probation Officer I, shall serve a probation or qualifying period not to exceed 2080 hours.
-The parties recognize that the underfill position shall require a two (2) year training period. - c.
-When an employee is promoted, he/she shall retain the right, during the first 15 shifts worked of the qualifying period, to voluntarily demote to his/her previously held position.
-The employee shall have his/her salary reduced to the hourly rate, including across the board schedule adjustments provided by this Agreement, held prior to being placed on the qualifying period. - 5.
-When an employee transfers to a position in another department, his/her wages, hours, terms and conditions of employment, shall be guided by the applicable bargaining agreement.
-A voluntary transfer may result in the transferring employee serving a new qualifying period and upon completion, the employee may receive a salary increase as provided for in the receiving department's collective bargaining Agreement provided the employee is not at the top of the schedule for the class and the performance evaluation report so justifies.
+If rejected, the employee will be placed in his/her previous position.
+The job will be held open for the duration of the promoted employee's qualifying period, or filled at the department heads discretion. - b.
+A promoted employee will retain the right, during the first fifteen (15) shifts worked of the qualifying period, to voluntarily demote to his/her previously held position.
+The employee shall have his/her salary reduced to the hourly rate including across the board schedule adjustments provided by this Agreement, held prior to being placed on the qualifying period. - 5.
+When an employee is demoted, his/her wages, hours, terms and conditions of employment, shall be guided by the applicable bargaining agreement.
+Demotions, except for reclassification, initiate a new anniversary date.
+Employees failing a qualifying period and demoted shall have their salary reduced to that of the salary held prior to being placed on the qualifying period. - 6.
+When an employee transfers or is reassigned to a position outside of this bargaining unit, the governing document covering the new position shall determine compensation and benefits and the employee will no longer be eligible for membership in this bargaining unit. - 7.
+For the purposes of this Article, "hours worked" shall be defined as any paid straight-time hours.